 In Alabama, there are approximately 25,000 people that reside in nursing homes, and though you would like to believe that each and every person is receiving the utmost care, this is not always the case.
 Elder abuse is a painful reality and happens often in Alabama.
 Usually considered a hidden problem, elder abuse can take the form of not only physical abuse, but also mental abuse, financial abuse, and neglect.

 Nursing home residents are usually considered to be easy victims because of their vulnerability and lack of ability to defend themselves.
 Though nursing home abuse is usually hidden, signs of abuse can come in the form of broken bones and bruises, as well as a sudden change in the mental health and physical health of nursing home residents.
 Other common signs of abuse are malnutrition, falls, medication errors, as well as pressure sores and dehydration.
 When and if you suspect this form of abuse is occurring, report it immediately.
 Though elders in nursing homes are vulnerable, seeking adequate legal advice and representation allows for these victims to be heard.
-Because of this, it is invaluable to seek legal counsel if you suspect this situation pertains to your loved ones.
+For this reason, it is invaluable to seek legal counsel from a nursing home abuse attorney in Alabama if you suspect this situation pertains to your loved ones.

 Need Legal Advice?

 You want what is best for your family and your loved ones.
 You trust that when you make the decision to put your elderly loved ones in a nursing home that they will receive the best care and that they will be happy, but this is not always the case.
 When abuse occurs, you need someone to advocate for you and your family.
-Because of this, if you or a loved one have been involved in nursing home abuse, it is in your best interest to contact an experienced Huntsville and Madison County personal injury attorney at Hornsby Watson & Hornsby to help you with your case.
+If you or a loved one have been involved in abuse or neglect, it is in your best interest to contact an experienced Huntsville, Alabama nursing home abuse attorney at Hornsby Watson & Hornsby to help you with your case.